dhruv-m1/rivescript-brain/README.md

 ```
 ### The Classifier

-In rivescript-brain, a Feed-forward Neural Network is used to classify phrases.
+In `rivescript-brain`, a feed-forward neural network is used to classify phrases.

 #### Expected Structure of Rive Files
 For the classifier to work as intended, it is expected that all conversations in the RiveScript files, are sorted by topic.
-These topics must be the same as the classifications used to train the classifier.
+These topics must be the same as the intents used to train the classifier.
 To learn more about topics in RiveScript, please click <a href="https://www.rivescript.com/docs/tutorial#labeled-sections">here</a>.<br/>

 #### Saving Image
 To save a JSON image of a trained classifier: